Our Standard Mares

 |

-Ramparts Octarine is a
+Ramparts Octarine is a beautiful big mare

-beautiful big mare whose 1st two foals have been sold as potential driving
+whose 1st two foals were sold as potential driving ponies.
+She has a wonderful

-ponies.
-She has a wonderful temperament which is passed to her foals.
+temperament which is passed to her foals.
+Octa is currently on loan to the

 Here Octarine is pictured in her winter coat |

-| As with our miniature Shetlands, we microchip and DNA identify our best young mares. | |
+As with our miniature Shetlands, we microchip and DNA identify our best young mares. |